Trump appointing Dr. Oz to his sport, fitness and nutrition council

 Oz is well-known as a host of an eponymous television show on health and medical issues and, before that, for appearances on "The Oprah Winfrey Show."
 But he has become a lightning rod for controversy for featuring what critics say is unscientific advice on his show.

+In 2014, a congressional panel questioned Oz over his promotion of weight-loss products on his television show.

+"The scientific community is almost monolithic against you in terms of the efficacy of the three products you called 'miracles,'" Sen. Claire McCaskill, a Missouri Democrat, said during the Senate Commerce, Science and Transportation subcommittee hearing.

-In 2015, a group of doctors criticized him harshly, saying he manifested "an egregious lack of integrity" in his TV and promotional work and called his faculty position at Columbia University unacceptable.
+The following year, a group of doctors criticized him harshly, saying he manifested "an egregious lack of integrity" in his TV and promotional work and called his faculty position at Columbia University unacceptable.

 Oz defended himself in a written statement at the time, saying, "I bring the public information that will help them on their path to be their best selves.
 We provide multiple points of view, including mine which is offered without conflict of interest."